CarolineLienard/Booki/README.md

 # An OpenClassroom Project to learn HTML and CSS

 This is a solution to the first project of the web developer course on OpenClassroom (https://openclassrooms.com/fr/).
-This project introduce the basics of HTLM and CSS.
+This project introduce the basics of HTLM and CSS through the integration of a very specific design they provide.

 ## Overview